IMAP receiving does not create a new user

 no_permission_check=true if you want redmine to not check the permissions of the sender.

-#8 Updated by Simen Endsjø almost 10 years ago
+#8 Updated by Simen Endsjø over 10 years ago

 Nope.
 I'm pretty sure this has something to do with LDAP authentication.